Oldham Brewery

-Oldham Brewery Ltd was an English brewery based in Oldham Lancashire.
-It was founded in 1868.
+Oldham Brewery Ltd was an English brewery based in Oldham, Lancashire.
+It was founded in 1873.

 History

 The Brewery (Albion Brewery, Coldhurst Street, Oldham) was built close to the town centre by the Stott family of architects.
+Previously a hat factory, brewing started on the site in 1868.
+The brewery company itself was formed 5 years later, in 1873.
+There were numerous OB tied public houses in and around the Oldham area.